Seva167/Spin-Script/README.md

+# Disclaimer
+**I am not responsible for any damage for your game account.**

+**This is just for fun script and people can think that you are a cheater.**

+**Anticheats can possibly detect unusual mouse movement and ban you.**

+**So, don't overuse.**

 # Spin Script
-Tired of playing in game?
+Tired of doing normal things?
 Just spin!

 <img src="https://c.tenor.com/TGbmy23IhPUAAAAM/tf2-heavy.gif"/>

-Script works by virtually moving your mouse.
+This script works by virtually moving your mouse.

-Don't spin too fast or people can think that you are a bot.

-**And, use at your own risk because you can't know what anticheats can detect as a cheat.**

 ## Instructions